Enterprise AI

 Published on March 31, 2026 · 10 min read

 For years, the "bounding box" was the workhorse of computer vision.
-Drawing a simple rectangle around an object was sufficient for basic object detection tasks.
+Drawing a simple rectangle around an object was sufficient for basic object detection tasks—telling an algorithm that a "car" or a "tree" existed within a general coordinate space.
 But as AI moves into high-stakes environments—like autonomous driving, robotic surgery, and satellite imagery analysis—the margin for error has shrunk to nearly zero.
 A bounding box that is "close enough" is no longer acceptable.
-The industry is shifting toward pixel-level precision.
+Today, the industry is shifting toward pixel-level precision.

 The Evolution of Annotation: From Boxes to Polygons